Zoo Educator: Job Description and Career Profile

-The primary duty of a zoo educator is to provide information about zoo facility, its collection of animals, and wildlife conservation.
-This exchange of information can be conducted formally (in lectures and guided tours) or informally (answering questions at exhibits or information booths as patrons take in the sights and sounds of the zoo).
+The primary duty of a zoo educator is to provide information about the zoo facility, its collection of animals, and wildlife conservation.
+This exchange of information can be conducted formally in lectures and guided tours, or informally by answering questions at exhibits or information booths as patrons take in the sights and sounds of the zoo.
 Educators may also emcee educational shows put on by keepers and trainers.

 Zoo educators may visit schools, summer camps, or scout meetings to present informative lectures to children.
 They may also be asked to present educational seminars for adults in a business setting or to provide guest lectures at college campuses.
-Educational presentations may involve bringing and handling live animals (often species such as turtles, parrots, and small mammals).
+Educational presentations may involve bringing and handling live animals such as turtles, parrots, and small mammals.

 Many zoo educators are responsible for creating educational materials for use in their presentations.
 These items may include posters, brochures, banners, workbooks, and other handouts.
 They may also be involved with producing videos, taking photos, and creating multimedia presentations used to promote the zoo and its programs.
 Materials must be developed and adapted for a variety of age groups, from preschool children to career-minded adults.

-It is possible for zoo educators to find employment with zoos, animal parks, aquariums, marine parks, environmental education centers, conservation centers, and publications.
+Zoo educators can find employment with zoos, animal parks, aquariums, marine parks, environmental education centers, conservation centers, and publications.

 Zoo educators can advance to a variety of zoo management positions with titles such as Curator of Education, Director of Education, or Zoo Director.